 CIV ENV 363-0 Environmental Engineering Applications I: Air and Land Nature and control of community air pollution.
 Sources, physical and chemical properties, and effects of major air pollutants; analytical measurements and monitoring of air pollutants; engineering and legislative control.
-Prerequisite: junior standing.
+Prerequisite: 260.

 CIV ENV 364-0 Environmental Engineering Applications II: Water Engineering elements of water supply and water pollution abatement.
 Water quality standards, water and wastewater treatment processes, and the management of receiving waters to control pollution.
-Prerequisite: MECH ENG 241; CIV ENV 340 recommended.
+Prerequisites: 260, MECH ENG 241; 340 recommended.

 CIV ENV 365-0 Environmental Laboratory Chemical and microbiological aspects of environmental engineering and science are explored through an integrated laboratory course.
+Prerequisite: 367.

 CIV ENV 367-0 Aquatic Chemistry Terrestrial, freshwater, marine, and estuarine chemical equilibria in natural waters.
 Development of theoretical basis for the investigation of chemical behavior of aquatic systems emphasizing a problem-solving approach.
 Prerequisite: BMD ENG 250.
 CIV ENV 368-0 Sustainability: Issues and Action, Near and Far Exploration of the issues that motivate the design and engineering of sustainable resource use and development.
+CIV ENV 370-0 Environmental Organic Chemistry Fundamental molecular processes that govern the fate and transformation of organic contaminants in natural and engineered environmental systems.
+Prerequisite: CHEM 210-1 or consent of instructor.
-CIV ENV 371-0 Introduction to Transportation Planning and Analysis Analysis and design of solutions to transportation

-Analysis Analysis and design of solutions to transportation problems; introduction to selected operations research and statistical analysis techniques; use of case studies in urban transportation, intercity passenger transport, and freight movements.
+CIV ENV 371-0 Introduction to Transportation Planning and Analysis Analysis and design of solutions to transportation problems; introduction to selected operations research and statistical analysis techniques; use of case studies in urban transportation, intercity passenger transport, and freight movements.
 Prerequisite: junior standing or consent of instructor.

-CIV ENV 376-0 Transportation System Operations Traffic-flow theory; vehicle and human factors, capacity analysis, intersection performance and control; management and control of arterial streets and networks; neighborhood traffic restraint, urban transit operations.
+CIV ENV 376-0 Transportation System Operations Trafficflow theory; vehicle and human factors, capacity analysis, intersection performance and control; management and control of arterial streets and networks; neighborhood traffic restraint, urban transit operations.
 Operations concepts and theories applied to actual problems through laboratory practice.
 Prerequisite: basic understanding of calculus and statistics; knowledge of MATLAB is desirable but not required.

 CIV ENV 382-0 Capstone Design Culminating team-based design experience in civil and environmental engineering, with an overview of the function, design, and operation of modern infrastructure systems.
-Prerequisite: senior standing in civil or environmental engineering or consent of instructor.
+Prerequisites for civil engineering degree candidates: 221, 250, 325, 330, 371/376; for environmental engineering degree candidates: 363, 364.
+Both groups must take 340 concurrently.

-CIV ENV 385-1,2,3 Architectural Engineering and Design

-Architectural engineering and design studios: architectural history, case studies in design, construction and management of buildings, and drawing and model building.
+CIV ENV 385-1,2,3 Architectural Engineering and Design Architectural engineering and design studios: architectural history, case studies in design, construction and management of buildings, and drawing and model building.
 1. Fundamental studio: basic architectural and structural design of a simple building project.
-Prerequisite: junior standing in engineering or consent of instructor.
+Prerequisites: 221 (may be taken concurrently) and junior standing in engineering; or consent of instructor.
 2. Intermediate studio: architectural and structural design of a building project with multiple requirements.
-Prerequisites: junior standing in engineering; 385-1 or consent of instructor.
+Prerequisites: 325 (may be taken concurrently), junior standing in engineering, and 385-1; or consent of instructor.
 3. Advanced studio: architectural and structural design of a large, complex building project.
-Prerequisite: junior standing in engineering; 385-2 or consent of instructor.
+Prerequisites: 385-2 and junior standing in engineering; or consent of instructor.